 Alba Fucens, Abruzzo

 The Roman site of Alba Fucens is in a picturesque setting halfway between Rome and the Adriatic Sea in central Italy's Abruzzo region.
-Mountains rise in the distance behind the amphitheater and the site is rarely crowded (and currently admission is free), making for a pleasant visit.
+Mountains rise in the distance behind the amphitheater and the site is rarely crowded, making for a pleasant visit.
 Visitors can explore the arena's underground tunnels or sit on one of the stone seats and enjoy the scenery.

 08 of 10